 Our company owner Adam Carbonneau offers a Q&A for how to effectively find and pitch another business on your services.
-Business management consulting is an area where the value of what you bring to the table can be difficult to convey.
+Sometimes a business consulting strategy is an area where the value of what you bring to the table can be difficult to convey.

 Q1: How does a business consultant find new business?
 Do they pitch only companies that have open positions similar to what they do or offer?